MohamedMassoud/Android-Gamepad-To-PC/README.md

 # Wired-Gamepad-To-Wireless
-This project is about a system that turns cheap wired gamepads into wireless ones.
+This project emulates any gamepad connected to your Android as a desktop gamepad.

 **Why would you need this?**